Quantum effects on pyrochlore higher-rank U(1) spin liquids: Pinch-line singularities, spin nematics, and connections to oxide materials: Methods

 The primary output of our pf-FRG calculations is the flow of the static ($\omega = 0$) spin-spin correlations

-where $\hat{T}_{\tau}$ denotes the time-ordering operator in imaginary time $\tau$.
+where $\hat{T}_{\tau}$ denotes the time-ordering operator in imaginary time $\tau$, and $i,j$ are arbitrary sites on the pyrochlore lattice.
 A straight forward Fourier transform then yields the corresponding spin-spin correlations in momentum space.
-If the ground state of a model spontaneously breaks a symmetry captured by an order-parameter linear in the spin-operators, the relevant components of the spin-spin correlations will, in theory, diverge at a finite critical scale $\Lambda_c > 0$ at certain momenta $\bm {q}_\mathrm{max}$ depending on the type of order.
+If the ground state of a model spontaneously breaks symmetry captured by an order-parameter linear in the spin-operators, the relevant components of the spin-spin correlations will, in theory, diverge at a finite critical scale $\Lambda_c > 0$ at certain momenta $\bm {q}_\mathrm{max}$ depending on the type of order.
 In practice, due to the approximations applied to the flow equations, this divergence may soften to a cusp or a kink, which becomes more pronounced as the lattice size $L$ increases.

 In the absence of a distinct divergence, there is no definitive criterion for unequivocally identifying such flow breakdowns from numerical data.
 Additionally, the pf-FRG has shown a tendency to overestimate the extent of disordered regions in parameter space.
-To address this, we perform a detailed analysis of both the flow of the correlations and their second derivatives, identifying non-monotonic behavior in the second derivative that intensifies with increasing L as indicative of a flow breakdown.
+To address this, we perform a detailed analysis of both the flow of the correlations and their second derivatives, identifying nonmonotonic behavior in the second derivative that intensifies with increasing L as indicative of a flow breakdown.
 For examples, we refer the reader to Appendix~\ref{app:pffrg-details}.
-We note that the phase boundaries between conventionally ordered and ``non-conventional" regime in Fig.~\ref{fig:phasediagram-pinch-line}(b) should not be considered quantitatively precise.
+We note that the phase boundaries between conventionally ordered and ``nonconventional" regime in Fig.~\ref{fig:phasediagram-pinch-line}(b) should not be considered quantitatively precise.
 These boundaries depend on the criterion used for identifying flow breakdowns and the details of the numerical implementation.
-Nevertheless, the qualitative features -- such as the existence and approximate location of the non-conventional phase -- should be largely robust to these variations.
+Nevertheless, the qualitative features -- such as the existence and approximate location of the nonconventional phase -- should be largely robust to these variations.
 Additionally, numerically resolving the flow of correlations becomes significantly more challenging at lower $\Lambda$.
-This may explain the seemingly more diffuse phase boundary between the $T_{1-}$ and the non-conventional phase in Fig.~\ref{fig:phasediagram-pinch-line}(b), near which critical scales below $\Lambda/|J| < 0.02$ appear.
+This may explain the seemingly more diffuse phase boundary between the $T_{1-}$ and the nonconventional phase in Fig.~\ref{fig:phasediagram-pinch-line}(b), near which critical scales below $\Lambda/|J| < 0.02$ appear.
 We have drawn the approximate phase boundaries as our best estimate beyond which our numerical data show no evidence of a flow breakdown.